 - Structural alterations

-- Convert a one-family home into a 2-, 3-, or 4-unit home, or vice versa
+- Converting a single-family home into a 2-, 3-, or 4-unit home, or vice versa

-- Connect to public sewer or water
+- Connecting to public sewer or water

 - Some larger landscaping projects

-- Improve accessibility for disabled persons
+- Improving accessibility for disabled persons

-Read More → Should You Choose A Standard Or Limited 203k?
+For more information on the standard versus limited 203k, see: Should You Choose A Standard Or Limited 203k?

-What you can’t do with the loan
+What you can’t do with the 203k loan

 - Minor landscaping